gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Never mind."
 Noxy shook her head.
 "Look, he's coming up."

-Big Blue rose toward the platform, bunching into an evern firmer mass as he came.
+Big Blue rose toward the platform, bunching into an evern firmer mass as he neared them.
 Aft had risen to one knee, but kept one hand on the cloud's back so that he could continue to mind-talk to it.

 A silver-tipped scaw shot out of its cliffside nest, cawing its displeasure at the sight of a human just a few strides away.

-Aft looked up and smiled the smile he only ever wore when he was on cloudback or had his infant daughter in his arms.
+Aft looked up and smiled the smile he only ever wore when he was on cloudback or holding hands with his wife.
 With a whoop he ran across across Big Blue's back and launched himself into the air again.

 Rash whistled.
-"Nice leap," he said appreciatively as Aft landed right in the middle of Pillow.
+"Nice leap," he said appreciatively as Aft landed dead center on Pillow.
 "And blind, too."

 "It's not such a trick," Noxy said dismissively, though she was secretly impressed.
 "He must have got Big Blue to tell him where she was."

-"Sure, but would you trust a cloud's directions that much?"
+"Sure, but would you trust a cloud's eyes that much?"
 Rash challenged her.
 "Most of the time I can't make cheese or cherries out of what they say."

 Noxy shrugged.
 She had realized early in their training that mind-speech was a lot easier for her than it was for Sensy or Rash, or even for some of the olders